tenbergen/hueGPIO/README.md

 light_emulator.setHueColor(...)
 ```
 to the same that you have selected in line 3 of the file.
+- Repeat these steps for any additional light.

 ### Control the service
 After adding your own light, you may need to restart the service via command line.
 Run: